yureek/S-HealthStack.github.io/pages/documentation/study management/inviting-team-members.md

 2. Enter the email address of the person to invite to the team.

 3. Select a study role for the team member.
-The role-based access control feature provides security with differing levels of access permission granted to different roles:
+The [role-based access control](role-based-access-control.md) feature provides security with differing levels of access permission granted to different roles:

-    - Principal Investigator - has full control of the study.
+    - Principal Investigator - has full access to all aspects of the study.
     - Research Assistant - has access to the participant data.
     - Data Scientist - has access to essential features of the data analysis.